Is Tasmania Australia’s Favourite Backpacking Destination?

 Tasmania is a fairly safe part of Australia.
 Unlike its northern counterpart, there hasn’t yet been the level of assault against tourists.
 I do say yet – as there is a significant population of socio-economicalmical areas across Tasmania.
 Like any area, the lack of entertainment, employment opporutnies and in general life choices can have a negative affect on people and the community that they live within.
 So far this hasn’t crossed over to attacking tourists.

 Tasmania is a wild island.
 The east coast offers some of the most photogenic beaches in Australia.
 Who could resist visiting Wineglass Bay?
 Well, we did and instead took a leisurely stroll down to Sleepy Bay.
+One of the most amazing ways to see Freciynet National Park is on a cruise.
+Imagine sitting back, relaxing as you cruise from Hobart to Wine Glass Bay.
+You get to marvel at some of the world’s most spectacular views, experience the world’s cleanest air and water and taste tantalizingly fresh seafood.
+Book your all day cruise today.

 Head over west and you’ll find yourself on some of the world’s roughest coastline.